binhnguyennus/awesome-scalability/README.md

 > "Even if you lose all one day, you can build all over again if you retain your calm!" - Thuan Pham, CTO at Uber Technologies Inc.

 #### For the future CTO of the next Uber :)
 > Checking out some [interview notes](#interview) and [compeleted architectures](#architectures) to get a comprehensive view.
-Before designing Whatsapp or Twitter on whiteboard, you must understand thoroughly fundamental building blocks (IPC, OSI, TCP/IP, Gossip, etc).
+Before designing Whatsapp or Twitter on whiteboard, you must understand thoroughly fundamental building blocks (IPC, OSI, TCP/IP, DLM, etc).
 It is even better to take a course on Distributed Systems or Distributed Computing.
 Good luck!

 #### Community Power